lupyuen/lupyuen.github.io/src/tinyemu2.md

 That's not necessary.
 We'll __emulate the OpenSBI__ System Timer in TinyEMU.
 (Pic above)

-(It's truly amazing we managed to boot so much in Machine Mode!)
+(It's truly amazing we managed to boot so much in Machine Mode)

 TODO